Oxdice91/portfolio/README.md

 - [Everything Immunefi](https://github.com/shealtielanz/audits/blob/main/README.md#everything-immunefi)

 # About shealtielanz
-shealtielanz is an upcoming and well-profounded Security Researcher, winning and coming out top in contests hosted by top platforms by the likes of [Code4rena](https://code4rena.com/), [Sherlock](https://audits.sherlock.xyz/) et cetera, He is proficient in SwayLang, Solidity & Rust.
+shealtielanz is an upcoming and well-profounded Security Researcher, winning and coming out top in contests hosted by top platforms by the likes of [Code4rena](https://code4rena.com/), [Sherlock](https://audits.sherlock.xyz/).
+He is proficient in Func, SwayLang, Solidity & Rust.

-He is well known for his Sway and Rust contributions, creating [Sway CTFs](https://github.com/shealtielanz/Simply-Sway-CTFs) to onboard new Security Researchers to the Fuel Blockchain, and his novel Invention of the [Flash Loan Predicate](https://github.com/shealtielanz/Flash_Sync) Used in the Fuel BlockChain.
+He is well known for his Sway and Rust contributions, creating [Sway CTFs](https://github.com/shealtielanz/Simply-Sway-CTFs) to onboard new Security Researchers to the Fuel Blockchain, and his novel Invention of the [Flash Loan Predicate](https://github.com/shealtielanz/Flash_Sync) used in the Fuel Blockchain.

-For private audit or consulting requests please reach out to me via:
+For private audit or consulting requests, please reach out to me via:
 - Twitter `@shealtielanzz`
 - Telegram `@Shealtielanz`
 - Discord `@shealtielanz`